Mariana of Austria: Second regency: 1679–1696

-John of Austria the Younger died in September 1679 and Mariana became regent once again; one of his final acts was arranging the marriage of Charles to 17-year-old Marie Louise of Orléans, which took place in November 1679.
+John died in September 1679 and Mariana became regent once again; one of his final acts was arranging the marriage of Charles to 17-year-old Marie Louise of Orléans, which took place in November 1679.
 She died in February 1689, without producing an heir; as with many deaths of the period, limited medical knowledge led to allegations she was poisoned.
 Modern assessments of her symptoms conclude it was almost certainly appendicitis, possibly from the treatments undertaken to improve fertility.

 Her replacement was Maria Anna of Neuburg, one of 12 children whose family reputation for fertility made them popular choices for royal marriages.
-Of her sisters, Maria Sophia married Peter II of Portugal, while Eleonore was the third wife of Emperor Leopold.
+Of her sisters, Maria Sophia married Peter II of Portugal, while Eleonore was the third wife of Leopold I, Holy Roman Emperor.
 Maria Anna was aunt to future emperors Joseph I and Charles VI, making her an ideal choice for the Austrian faction.

-Charles remained childless; by that time, he was almost certainly impotent, his autopsy later revealing he had only one atrophied testicle.
-As his health declined, internal struggles over the succession became increasingly bitter, leadership of the pro-French faction passing to Fernández de Portocarrero, Cardinal and Archbishop of Toledo.
+However, Charles was by now almost certainly impotent, his autopsy later revealing he had only one atrophied testicle.

-Under the influence of the 'Austrians,' in 1690 Spain joined the Grand Alliance in the Nine Years' War with France.
+As his health declined, internal struggles over the succession became increasingly bitter, leadership of the pro-French faction passing to Fernández de Portocarrero, Archbishop of Toledo.
+In 1690, Spain joined the Grand Alliance in the Nine Years' War with France.
 It declared bankruptcy again in 1692 and by 1696, France occupied most of Catalonia; Mariana retained power with the support of German auxiliaries under Maria Anna's brother Charles Philip, many of whom were expelled after Mariana's death.
-She died on 16 May 1696 at the Uceda Palace in Madrid, at the age of sixty-one; the cause is thought to have been breast cancer.
+She died on 16 May 1696 at the Uceda Palace in Madrid, at the age of sixty-one, probably from breast cancer.